TinosNitso/AutoCove-Plugin/README.md

 Vanity hashes & addresses are generated using the [VanityTXID-Plugin](https://github.com/TinosNitso/VanityTXID-Plugin).

+The next version should be able to interpret commas & *op.*, allowing copy-pasting of many existing EC contracts.

 v1.0.1 notes:
 - Script compiler (encoder) now included.
 Accepts both lower & upper case opcodes.
 Both 'Nip' & 'OP_NIP' encode the same.
 Byte counter included, along with BCH address gen. A future version needs to color the different opcodes in different colors.
 Maybe a save feature, and decoder?
 The "IDE" builds the BCH address as user types opcodes etc.
 - Covenants' source-code now inside plugin tab.
 Both are enforced simultaneously.